 Key benefits

 Explicit scope boundaries — no more runaway builds Every plan includes a "Not Building" section.
 Your coding ai agent knows exactly what to touch and what to leave alone.
+Addy Osmani's AI coding workflow confirms it: break work into small, well-scoped chunks with clear boundaries.
 This directly addresses the most common frustration in agentic coding: changing one thing and watching three others break.

 Structured subtasks with acceptance criteria "User can log in with a magic link" with acceptance criteria and file targets executes differently in an agent than "update the auth flow."
 The spec you feed in determines what you get back.